ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

      }
    }
 ~~~~~~~~~~~
 {: #fig-example-AS-to-C-token-upload title="Example of Access Token Request-Response Exchange.
-Following a successful uploading of the access token from the AS to the RS, the Access Token Response includes the parameter \"token_upload\" but not the access token, which is bound to a symmetric key and was uploaded to the RS by the AS"}
+Following a successful uploading of the access token from the AS to the RS, the Access Token Response includes the parameter \"token_upload\" but not the access token, which is bound to a symmetric key and was uploaded to the RS by the AS."}

 {{fig-example-AS-to-C-token-upload-success-ret-token}} shows another example with first an Access Token Request from C to the AS, and then an Access Token Response from the AS to C, following the issue of an access token bound to a symmetric PoP key.